koushikswarna/Blackjack-Game/README.md

-Blackjack game, simple, built in beginner/intermediate stages of learning.
+Blackjack game, has errors, built in beginner/intermediate stages of learning.